Already have labs? Get a free clinical review Upload now

 Fact: Recomposition can mean the scale changes slowly while your waist shrinks and your lifts improve.

-Fact: Very aggressive restriction can increase hunger and raise the chance of muscle loss and rebound weight regain, so a modest deficit is usually more sustainable.[1]
+Fact: Very aggressive restriction raises the chance of muscle loss and makes the plan harder to sustain, so a modest deficit is usually more sustainable.[1]

 Fact: Diet drives the deficit, and strength training helps keep lean mass, which supports resting energy expenditure during a cut.

-Fact: Poor sleep, high stress, and medical issues (including testosterone deficiency in symptomatic men) can all mimic “low motivation,” and ongoing symptoms are a reason to consider repeat morning testing and a full evaluation.[4]
+Fact: Poor sleep, high stress, and medical issues (including testosterone deficiency in symptomatic men) can all mimic “low motivation,” and ongoing symptoms are a reason to consider two early-morning hormone evaluations that include total testosterone, direct free testosterone, LH, and FSH.[4]

 Bottom line